 If necessary, you may change or remove any of the telephone numbers or email addresses at any time using any reasonable means to notify us.

-(37) Waiver of Notices.
 To the extent permitted by law, you waive any notice of non-payment, dishonor or protest regarding any items credited to or charged against your account.
-For example, if you deposit a check and it is returned unpaid or we receive a notice of nonpayment, we do not have to notify you unless required by federal Regulation CC or other law.
+For example, if you deposit an item and it is returned unpaid or we receive a notice of nonpayment, we do not have to notify you unless required by federal Regulation CC or other law.

 Account Organization - We may have organized your account in a non-traditional way.
 These accounts consist of two subaccounts.
 One of the subaccounts is a transaction subaccount (e.g., a checking subaccount).
 You will transact business on this subaccount.
 The other is a non-transaction subaccount (e.g., a savings account).
 You cannot directly access the non-transaction subaccount, but you agree that we may automatically, without a specific request from you, initiate individual transfers of funds between subaccounts from time to time at no cost to you.
 This account organization will not change the amount of federal deposit insurance available to you, your available balance, the information on your periodic statements, or the interest calculation, if this is an interest-bearing account.
 You will not see any difference between the way your account operates and the way a traditionally organized account operates, but this organization make us more efficient and keeps costs lower.

 Beneficial Ownership - To help the government fight financial crime, we are required to collect information from our legal entity customers about any individual(s) that own or control a legal entity.
 This information is collected on a separate form at the time of account opening.
 For renewals, to the extent that the legal entity customers and the financial service or product (loan or CD) remains the same, the customer agrees to notify us of any changes in such information.